smassh-73/smassh-73.github.io/_posts/2022-10-05-Family-Pics.md

 ![Anykah](https://lh5.googleusercontent.com/-iaYwLcAnVuzas2Wpf8BC5xudgMQESW16ztdwuDABXBg1_hf-cSLa4Sjd75o2dfb-H4=w2400)

 ## Anykah's school project in which we all got to use our toons to act out a play.
-Click the link to see Anykah, Krogh, Rezden, and Kenn star in Alls Well That Ends Well {% Alls Well That Ends Well url="https://www.youtube.com/watch?v=lcLbt4xoJqA" %}
+Click the link to see Anykah, Krogh, Rezden, and Kenn star in [Alls Well That Ends Well] {% include embed.html url="https://www.youtube.com/watch?v=lcLbt4xoJqA" %}

 # It is pretty AWESOME!!!